Fokke-/bartender.js/README.md

 This event is triggered immediately when bar has _started to open_.
 The bar object and the button used to open the bar will be included in `detail` object.

-#### bartender-afterOpen

-This event is triggered when bar has _finished to open_ (transition is finished).
-The bar object and the button used to open the bar will be included in `detail` object.

 #### bartender-close

 This event is triggered immediately when bar has _started to open_.
-The bar object and the button used to open the bar will be included in `detail` object.

-#### bartender-afterClose

-This event is triggered when bar has _finished to close_ (transition is finished).
 The bar object and the button used to open the bar will be included in `detail` object.